 - 5. On the Schedule page set the Schedule type to your preference. - 6.
 Select your Start date and End date if required.
-By default No end date will be selected. - 7.
-Adjust the time that you want the schedule to run.
+By default No end date will be selected. - Adjust the time that you want the schedule to run.
 This is the time of the machine running your ePO Server.
 Click Next.
-You

-8. Select Save to finish creating the Server Task.
+You are presented with a summary of the Server Task. - 8.
+Select Save to finish creating the Server Task.